alexanderovie/datos/docs/classes/AppDataGoogleAppListTasksReadyResultInfo.md

 > `optional` **endpoint\_html**: `string`

-Defined in: main.ts:212612
+Defined in: main.ts:213142

-URL for collecting the results of the Google App List HTML task if HTML tasks are not supported in the specified endpoint, the value will be null
+URL for collecting the results of the Google app_list HTML task if HTML tasks are not supported in the specified endpoint, the value will be null

 #### Implementation of